 Related reading: "Why Exercising as a Family Makes Good Sense."

 Additionally, it's important to set healthy boundaries for yourself and not overcommit.
-This limit could mean saying no to a request for help from a friend, in-laws wanting to stop by unannounced, or setting limits with bringing work home.
+This limit could mean saying no to a request from a friend for help, in-laws wanting to stop by unannounced, or setting limits with bringing work home.
 If you're a Mompreneur, one of the most vital things you can do is structure your time and prevent work emails, phone calls, and obligations from bleeding into family life too often or too much.
 And if you do need to work after the kids go to bed, designate one room in your home with a door for quiet and privacy.

 Dive Deeper: "Parenting Tips for Saying No and Setting Boundaries."

-So, the next time you start thinking you're a bad mom, stop yourself, say three encouraging things to yourself, and make an appointment with yourself for self-care!
+So, the next time you start thinking you're a bad mom or you can't handle being a mom, stop yourself, say three encouraging things to yourself, and make an appointment with yourself for self-care!

-And if you’d like parenting support or personalized parenting advice, contact us at Heartmanity, or call 406-577-2100.
+And if you’d like parenting support or personalized parenting advice, contact us at Heartmanity.
 A parent coach is eager to help you learn parenting skills for greater ease and fun.